Adult Intensive Outpatient Program (IOP)

 When is the program offered?

 We provide treatment four days a week, Monday through Thursday.
-The Adult Intensive Outpatient Program is offered at two different times each day.
-Once in the afternoon from 11:30 am to 4:15 pm, and once in the early evening from 4:00 pm to 8:00 pm.
+The Adult Intensive Outpatient Program is offered between the hours of 9 am and 3:45 pm, including the following group sessions:

-Our Partial Hospital Program runs the same days from 11:30 am to 5:00 pm.
-View PDF brochure.
+Our Partial Hospital Program runs the same days from 9:00 am to 4:30 pm, including the following group sessions:

 To inquire about admissions to the program, simply call our Intake Department at (207) 777-8700 for more information and a screening.